Azure/batch-shipyard/docs/97-faq.md

   tag if using the git repository for consuming releases, or using a specific release tag for the Batch Shipyard CLI Docker image.
 This will allow you to upgrade on your schedule and at your own convenience.
+* At most two versions of a host operating system are supported at any one time.

 #### Feature X is missing.
 Can you add support for it?
 * Please open an [issue](https://github.com/Azure/batch-shipyard/issues)